usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/manage-formats.rst

 	6. Optionally you can click on the plus (+) to add a logo.
 	7. If you do not want the target format to be visible immediately, click on the check box next to ``Enable`` to deselect.
 	8. On the ``Tooltips`` page enter the Credentials, image and publish information.
 	9. On the ``Target Platforms`` page you can attach your target format to a target platform.
 To add the target format to a target platform, select the target platform from the botton table and click the up arrow.
-Your target format will be attached to all the target platforms listed in the top table will be part of the part format you are creating.
+Your target format will be attached to all the target platforms listed in the top table.
 	10. Click next to complete.

 		.. image:: /images/target-format-create.png